 SSL VPN also allows you to configure traffic policies to control access to resources based on the role of the client.
 You can then configure different levels of security and assign them to traffic policies.

 The traffic policies are a set of rules and regulations, administered to regulate user access to the protected network resources based on the role of the user and the security level adhered to by the client machine.
 The policies ensure that certain actions take place when the user tries to establish an SSL VPN connection.

-A client integrity check (CIC) is performed on the client machine to determine if the client has the required firewall or antivirus installed on the machine.
-For more information on how to CIC, see Configuring Applications for a Category.
+A client integrity check is performed on the client machine to determine if the client has the required firewall or antivirus installed on the machine.
+For more information on how to configure client integrity checks, see Configuring Applications for a Category.
 If the client fails the integrity check, one of the following actions occurs: